- Rush Medical College, Chicago

 Before pursuing his medical degree, Dr. Bloom graduated magna cum laude with a bachelor’s degree in psychology from Loyola University in Chicago.

-Dr. Bloom is a Life Member of the American Psychiatric Association and a member of the Illinois Psychiatric Society and the American Academy of Sleep Medicine.
-He is available to see patients at Midwestern three days a week.
+Dr. Bloom is a Life Fellow of the American Psychiatric Association and a member of the Illinois Psychiatric Society and the American Academy of Sleep Medicine.

 Dr. Bloom is married and has grown children, two of whom have advanced degrees in mental health.
 He has been a sailor and motorcyclist for many years.
 In January 2008, Dr. Bloom began to learn how to play the flute.
 In only a matter of a few short years, he has become skilled enough to play at an advanced level.